Camera surveillance in licensed premises

 You can use any licensed electrician or security technician to install camera surveillance systems at your premises.

 You will need to develop a camera surveillance plan to meet your licence conditions.
+This should be submitted with your application for a liquor licence.

 Your plan must include: